 The judgement occurred after the balance sheet date but was in relation to a condition that existed at the balance sheet date.
-Although the exact calculation has not yet been completed, a reasonable estimate of the obligation that existed at the end of the reporting period has been provided for in the 2021/22 Group Statement of Accounts.
+Although the exact calculation has not yet been completed, a reasonable estimate of the obligation that existed at the end of the reporting period has been provided for in the 2021/22 Statement of Accounts (please refer to Note 22 - Provisions).